Acupuncture for Bladder Infection

 Acupuncture can free your body’s ability to naturally heal your infection by removing blockages in your energy pathways.
 When Vonda inserts the slender needles into acupuncture points, they also stimulate nerve activity, which in turn triggers your brain to release endorphins.
 The endorphins can help relieve pain associated with your bladder infection.

 Don’t wait to get treatment for an uncomfortable bladder infection.
-Call Soul Potential Acupuncture & Wellness or schedule an appointment online.
+Call Castle Pines Acupuncture & Wellness or schedule an appointment online.